Nivalyx/osu-wiki/wiki/BBCode/id.md

 *Tag ini tidak sama dengan [Code block](#code-block).*

 ```
-[c]text[/c]
+[c]teks[/c]
 ```

+Tag `[c]` atau *baris kode*

-The `[c]` tag allows for highlighting inline text in a monospace font.
+ allows for highlighting inline text in a monospace font.
 On the osu! website, the text will be formatted with a grey box around it.
 In contrary to [code blocks](#code-block), the tag may only be placed in single lines.

 Within the osu! forums, this is useful for emphasising e.g. keyboard shortcuts or button descriptions.